 This is an example of tabs.
 Accordions are similar to tabs, but displayed vertically.

 This is an example of a flip box.

-Using parallax scrolling in web design is another trend that’s taken over Internet in the last few years.
+Using parallax scrolling in web design is another trend taken over the Internet in the last few years.
 It’s a technique that scrolls a webpage and its background at different speeds, creating the illusion of depth.
-Imagine looking out a window, what you see outside of the window changes as you move your position relative to it.
-It looks cool because it adds another dimension to 2-dimensional webpages, but here’s the problem.
-In almost all cases, the parallax effect is implemented as background images, but not as HTML elements.
+Imagine looking out a window; what you see outside of the window changes as you move your position relative to it.
+It looks cool because it adds another dimension to 2-dimensional web pages, but here’s the problem.
+In almost all cases, the parallax effect is implemented as background images but not as HTML elements.
 Since background images don’t have descriptive tags and captions attached to them, they have little SEO value, if at all.

 One-Page Web Design

-One-page web design is starting to disappear, but used to be a trend few years ago.
-Since one-pager sites lack structure and contents, they naturally don’t rank well in search engines, unless there are external factors that signal their importance.
+One-page web design is starting to disappear but used to be a trend a few years ago.
+Since one-pager sites lack structure and contents, they naturally don’t rank well in search engines unless external factors signal their importance.